jbobron/org/crowdfunding/readme.md

 As a start, we can adopt existing voting laws to register voters, validating them only after they show proof of residency.

 We'd also like to create a public challenge to strengthen this.
-The idea is that if anyone is able to create multiple validated accounts, prove it, and help us patch the hole by responsibly disclosing the method, they'll be rewarded with a few thousand dollars.
+The idea is that if anyone is able to create multiple validated accounts, prove it, and help us patch the hole by responsibly disclosing the method.
+And get rewarded with a few thousand dollars.
 This encourages well-intentioned people to help us all strengthen the system together.

 Trustable identity in digital systems is an evolving area of innovation.
 There have been many many ideas in this space, a dozen of which have [been collected here](https://github.com/liquidvote/liquid-api/issues/7#issuecomment-248069850).
 Many other innovators continue to come up with novel solutions.